 In each village, between three to five focus group discussions were held separately with women, men, and female and male youth, to facilitate open discussions and inclusiveness.
 Disaggregating the groups by gender and age allowed participants to freely express their opinions and perspectives, including the freedom to discuss sensitive issues such as gender-based violence (GBV), and facilitated disaggregated data collection.
-Participants were drawn from key committees and groups including village disaster management committees (VDMTs), village burial societies, village policing forums, electricity committees, initiation school committees, grazing associations, clinic committees, village living with disabilities (PwDs) also participated.
+Participants were drawn from key committees and groups including village disaster management committees (VDMTs), village burial societies, village policing forums, electricity committees, initiation school committees, grazing associations, clinic committees, village development committees, and other ordinary members of the villages, including the chiefs.
+A small number of people living with disabilities (PwDs) also participated.
 The FGDs were conducted in collaboration with stakeholders from the